NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 In this study, the methylation status of two major functionally distinct epithelial compartments: basal and luminal cells were studied.
 We have 4 Bismark coverage files in total; 2 basal samples and 2 luminal samples.
 These files contain information about the location of each CpG and the number of reads corresponding to a methylated or unmethylated cytosine (see Table 1 for example).

 .. note::
-   These type of coverage files are a standard output of the bisulfite read mapper Bismark which is a part of the methylseq nf-core pipeline.
+   In this tutorial we will be focusing on the downstream analysis of bisulfite sequencing data.
+Preprocessing steps such as mapping bisulfite treated sequencing reads to a genome and perform methylation calls need to be performed prior to this analysis.
+Here, we will start from coverage files.These type of coverage files are a standard output of the bisulfite read mapper Bismark which is a part of the `methylseq nf-core pipeline <https://nf-co.re/methylseq>`_.
+On Thursday, you will learn how to work with these type of nf-core pipelines!

 .. image:: Figures/coverage.png